jisaacstone/ex_argument_parser/README.md

 ### Flag Arguments ###

-Flag arguments are defined with a prefix char.
-The default is `-`.
 Flags can be either long form `--flag` or single character alias `-f` Alias flags can be grouped: `-flag` == `-f -l -a -g` Grouping only works if flags take no args.